MrColorado35/aikidoderby/README.md

 Another interesting issue I found while testing, was the map in Polish.
-Despite the fact that I use English in my Google Chrome, somehow the Google maps was set up for Polish and none of the changes within the browser could hepl to change it.
+Despite the fact that I use English in my Google Chrome, somehow the Google maps was set up for Polish and none of the changes within the browser could help to change it.
 Finally I used Google maps in incognito window and that's how I was able to set it up in English.

 I have run automated tests on https://validator.w3.org/ to eliminate all code issues, and format my code at https://www.freeformatter.com/html-formatter.html to make it look nice and clear for other developers that may ever work with it.

-While the proccess of deployment of my website, I've slightly changed the name of my project on the GitHub.
+During the proccess of deployment of my website, I've slightly changed the name of my project on the GitHub.
 That effects in a lot of issues with gitpod, that luckily got solved with a little help from my mentor.
 I'm still trying to understand what happened and why, to avoid similar mistakes in my future projects.